+I came to London as a child and honestly did not think much of it.
+Too grey, too crowded, too busy being itself to notice whether I was enjoying myself.
+Then I came back in 2017 with a camera, and everything changed.
 That is the thing about photography: it teaches you to see.
 When you carry a camera through London, the city stops being a blur of red buses and tourist queues and becomes something else entirely.
-You start noticing the way the morning light catches the stone face of St. Paul's at 7am.
+You start noticing the way morning light catches the stone face of St. Paul's at 7am.
 You find yourself stopping in the middle of a Chelsea side street because a doorway has been painted exactly the right shade of blue.
-You wake up early to walk through Hyde Park before the world arrives, and you stand at the edge of the Serpentine in the mist and understand, for the first time, why Turner spent his whole life painting this city's light.
+You wake up early to walk through Hyde Park before the world arrives, and you stand at the edge of the Serpentine in the mist and understand, for the first time, why Turner spent his entire life painting this city's light.

-London is extraordinary for photographers because the subjects are inexhaustible — Tower Bridge at blue hour, the Victorian iron roof of Borough Market on a weekday morning, the murals of Shoreditch that change season to season, the hidden staircases in department stores and gallery wings that most people walk right past.
+Twelve visits later, I am still not done with it.
+London is extraordinary for photographers because the subjects are inexhaustible: Tower Bridge at blue hour, the Victorian iron roof of Borough Market on a weekday morning, the murals of Shoreditch that change season to season, the hidden staircases in department stores and gallery wings that most people walk right past.
 But London does not belong only to photographers.
-It belongs to anyone who loves great food, extraordinary museums, the feeling of a city fully alive in every neighborhood and at every hour.
-It belongs to history lovers who want to stand in a room where something genuinely changed the world.
-It belongs to people who want to sit at a pub on a rainy evening with a proper pint and a pie and feel, just for a moment, like a local.
+It belongs to anyone who loves great food, extraordinary museums, and the feeling of a city fully alive in every neighborhood at every hour.
 The food alone will rewrite what you think you know about British cooking.
-The museums — free, all of them — are among the finest on earth.

 The parks, which cover nearly a fifth of central London, are the city's best-kept secret.
 And the neighborhoods, from the Moroccan spice stalls of Brixton to the Georgian crescents of Notting Hill to the City's glass-and-steel skyline, feel less like parts of one city and more like a collection of great cities that happen to share a river.

 The Royal Guard in Hyde Park